-Hired in 2011, Jenkins took over a team that averaged fewer than 10 wins a year during the previous three seasons.
-During the Jenkins era, the Warriors have knocked off 14 National Association of Intercollegiate Athletics (NAIA) top 25 teams, as well as setting new marks for conference wins in a season and receiving the highest conference tournament seed in school history.
+Jenkins took over a Waldorf Warrior team that averaged fewer than 10 wins a year during the previous three seasons.
+During the Jenkins era, the Warriors have knocked off 15 National Association of Intercollegiate Athletics (NAIA) top 25 teams, as well as setting new marks for conference wins in a season and receiving the highest conference tournament seed in school history.

-Entering the 2017-18 season with an 85-86 career record, Jenkins is Waldorf's all-time winningest men's basketball coach in school history since becoming a four-year program and joining the NAIA.
-Last season, the Warriors ended the season in the North Star Athletic Association (NSAA) Tournament quarterfinals.
+Jenkins is Waldorf's all-time winningest men's basketball coach in school history since becoming a four-year program and joining the NAIA.
+In 2017-18, the Warriors ended the season in the North Star Athletic Association (NSAA) Tournament quarterfinals.
 Two Waldorf players were honored as NAIA Scholar-Athletes while six players were named NSAA Scholar-Athletes.

 During the 2015-16 season, the Warriors posted a 16-14 record to match a school record for wins in a season since becoming a four-year school.
 They finished with a 5-7 record in NSAA play in what was a highly competitive season.
 Waldorf received the No. 6 seed in the NSAA Tournament, where its season came to a close.
 Erik Brewer - who tops the school record books in career points and rebounds - was named a second-team all-conference selection.